 If you have kids or pets, it can be easiest to get them out of the house for the day of the move.
 For kids, consider sending them to a family member or their friend’s house for the day.
 Just be sure to talk to the parents first if you are opting for the latter option.

 For pets, you have a few options.
-You can also send them to a friend’s or family member’s home, but a doggy daycare, pet spa, or kennel are also an option.
+You can also send them to a friend’s or family member’s home, but a doggy daycare, pet spa, or kennel is also an option.
 If none of the above works for you, at least confine them to a closed-off room with all their necessities.
 This will make sure they aren’t in the way, don’t get hurt, and aren’t a flight risk.

 Having a hurt child or pet is one of the moving disasters we all want to avoid.